Skip to main content

 Step 1: Append the new CA to the old CA

-Concatenate the old and the new CA (first old CA, then new CA) and store it in a tempory file to make it easier to parse them properly.
+Concatenate the old and the new CA (first old CA, then new CA) and store it in a temporary file to make it easier to parse them properly.
 This allows the service instance's nodes and the clients to trust the wildcard certificate presented by the service instance that can be either signed by the new or the old CA.

 Add the concatenated CAs to your JSON file.
 Ensure that these are properly parsed as mentioned before.
 Your config file should look like: